 What do you do when the best time to prepare is also the hardest time to prepare?

 It’s the situation many of us find ourselves in these days.
-If the leaders at the Federal Reserve are right, before the dust settles on the Coronavirus at least one in four of us is going to be out of a job.
+If the leaders at the Federal Reserve are right, before the dust settles on the Coronavirus at least one in four of us could be out of a job.

 If there were ever a time to get your emergency supply in order, now is it.
 But how do you continue to do that when your budget can’t be stretched another inch?